speednextdoor/fields/README.md

-# setfield
+# setfield & getfield

-this is not setfield i kinda capped
+this is not setfield i kinda capped and getfield

+note i didnt go getfield readme cus too lazy

 # ⚠

 so this is not "setglobal" which you (skid) need to know the difference setglobal is a macro which already sets the index as lua_globalsindex i forgot but its smth near that range

+same goes for getfield, it also takes only 2 arguments which is the state, and the key.

 this works differently as it pushes the integer ONTO the stack, and the index cannot be changed.